dscolby/CausalELM.jl/docs/src/guide/gcomputation.md

 ## Step 1: Initialize a Model
 The GComputation method takes at least three arguments: an array of covariates, a vector of treatment statuses, and an outcome vector.
+It can support binary treatments and binary, continuous, time to event, and count outcome variables.

 !!! tip
     You can also specify the causal estimand, whether to employ L2 regularization, which